Michelin star restaurants Dubai: 18 Michelin-approved restaurants in Dubai

 2022 was the first year that the Michelin Guide handed out awards in the United Arab Emirates - a landmark moment for restaurants in Dubai, which is now recognised as one of the best food cities in the world, alongside the likes of London, Paris, New York, Tokyo and beyond.
 Some of those Michelin stars were awarded to restaurants run by chefs that have been well-recognised by the guide in the past - French chef Yannick Alleno can add two more stars to his extensive collection, as can legendary Italian chef Massimo Bottura for his work at Torno Subito.

-Two Michelin star restaurants Dubai
+Two Michelin star restaurants in Dubai

 Il Ristorante - Niko Romito